The Spirit of Community Radio

 Luckily, local radio is doing its part to get the word out.

-In 2004, by NPR co-founder Bill Siemering started a U.S.-based non-profit called Developing Radio Partners (DRP), that teams up with radio outlets around the globe to provide essential information to some of the world’s most vulnerable citizens.
+In 2004, NPR co-founder Bill Siemering started a U.S.-based non-profit called Developing Radio Partners (DRP), that teams up with radio outlets around the globe to provide essential information to some of the world’s most vulnerable citizens.
 In recent years, this has meant quite a bit of programming about sustainable farming in African nations being impacted by climate change.

 In Zambia, which has seen significant food shortages linked to drought and deforestation, DRP partnered with the Lusaka-area station, Chongwe Radio.
 With DRP’s support, Chongwe began producing weekly programs about "adaptive farming" techniques, which gave farmers advice for growing crops in problematic conditions.
 The station also established Radio Champions Group, a community organization responsible for planting more than 10,000 trees in the area since 2013.